 Texting: It lets you cancel at the last minute, provide TV commentary in real time—and, increasingly, live a healthier life.

-Over the past decade or so, text messaging has become a regular fixture in the healthcare industry, accomplishing goals as widespread as reducing no-shows and fighting the opioid addiction.
+Over the past decade or so, text messaging has become a regular fixture in the healthcare industry, accomplishing goals as widespread as reducing no-shows and fighting the opioid epidemic.

 And no wonder.
 Research conducted by the company Dynmark shows that 90% of text messages are read within three minutes of being received, and 98% are read at some point.
 According to a Gallop poll, texting is the primary way that people under age 50 communicate.
 And 80% of smartphone owners say that they’d like their healthcare providers to interact with them using their mobile devices, a FICO survey found.

 Dr. Yifeng Hu is an associate professor of new media and health communication and the chair of the communication studies department at The College of New Jersey and a senior lecturer in the Mailman School of Public Health at Columbia University.
 She says text messaging in healthcare falls into three distinct camps.
 One is health intervention, where texting is used to provide patients with information, reminders, and support.
 Another is using texting as a communication tool between patients and healthcare providers or medical offices.
 And finally, Hu says, texting is playing a growing role in AI, which allows chatbots to have intelligent, and increasingly detailed, conversations with people.

 Texting as a health-intervention technique is the best-established use of the form.
 The first study using texting as a tool to improve patient health was published in 2002.
 Since then, automated updates (and some manual messaging) have been used to give health and safety information to pregnant women, help patients follow post-op instructions, and check in with people struggling with addictive behaviors—to name a very few examples.